nguyenkevin-dotcom/Common_core/get_next_line/README.md

 > [!NOTE]
 > If don't know what Makefile is here's the link https://makefiletutorial.com.

+## Compiling and running program
 Do you have everything?
 Let's go!
 Now it's time to compile and run a program

-## Compiling and running program
-First on terminal write `make` so we can get file **getNextLine.a**.
+Firstly on terminal write `make` so we can get file **getNextLine.a**.
 This file is a static library and contain collection of object code modules (compiled functions and data).

 The output should be after writing `make`:
 ```